 Discover the best places to visit on a road trip from Sault Ste.
 Marie to Thunder Bay along the north shore of Lake Superior.
-We introduce you to all the major points of interest and the best ways to experience the interesting places along the way.
+We introduce the major points of interest and the best ways to experience the towns along the way.
 This route is just one part our complete series of Northern Ontario Road Trips.

 Sault Ste.
 Marie to Thunder Bay Road Trip